How To Identify Planets In The Night Sky

 Have you ever looked up at the night sky and wondered if a particularly bright star was actually a planet?
-It can be tricky business, but with some helpful tools to equip you, you’ll be identifying planets in no time!
+It can be tricky business, but with some helpful tools to equip you, you’ll be identifying planets in the night sky in no time!
 Follow this guide to figure out if what you’re looking at is a planet or a star.

-Before we get started, we’re going to assume two things: first, that you’re not looking at the night sky with a telescope but rather with the naked eye, and second, that you’re in a place where your view isn’t blocked by large buildings, really tall trees, etc.
+Before we get started, we’re going to assume two things: first, that you’re not looking at the night sky with a telescope but rather with the naked eye, and second, that you’re in a place where your view isn’t blocked by large buildings, really tall trees, or anything else that would hinder your view.

 What Planets Are Visible By the Naked Eye?

-The first step to identifying planets is to know which planets are possible to see without a telescope.
+The first step to identifying visible planets is to know which planets are possible to see without a telescope.
 Mercury, Venus, Mars, Jupiter, and Saturn are the five brightest planets in our night sky and, therefore, observable by most people.
-Of this list, Mercury can be the hardest one to spot… it is the closest planet to the Sun and is never seen too far from the Sun, so its low altitude and the glare of the rising or setting sun can make it hard to pick out.
+Of this list, Mercury can be the hardest one to spot…it is the closest planet to the Sun and is never seen too far from the Sun, so its low altitude and the glare of the rising or setting Sun can make it hard to pick out.

 In short, no. It is important to note that while we can see the brightest planets fairly regularly, there isn’t a single time in every year that is best for a particular planet.
 Planets move around the Sun at different rates and the Earth moves around the Sun, so the combination of these movements means we see planets in the night sky at different times each year.